top of page

 At St. Patrick’s Primary School, Kilmore we hold the care, safety and wellbeing of children and young people as a central and fundamental responsibility of our school.
 Our commitment is drawn from and inherent in, the teaching and mission of Jesus Christ, with love, justice and the sanctity of each human person at the heart of the gospel (CECV Commitment Statement to Child Safety).

-At St Patrick's, we promote a healthy, safe and supportive learning environment for all students.
+At St Patrick's, we promote a safe, consistent and predictable learning environment for all students.
 Student wellbeing is a responsibility shared between home and school and at St Patrick's the communication between home and school provides a vital link to ensuring student well-being.

 Other initiatives that support the students include the Seasons for Growth program, social skills support programs for students, the provision of clubs at play and lunch time and Christian meditation and prayer.
 These moments of quiet reflection assist the students to increase their feeling of wellbeing.

-St Patrick's has a Code of Cooperation that reinforces the school guiding principles of Respect, Responsibility and Safety.
-Through acknowledging these rules every child agrees to behave in a way that ensures all members of the school community are respected and are able to learn and interact in a safe and supportive learning environment.
+St Patrick's has a Matrix of expected behaviours that reinforces the school guiding value of Respect, Responsibility and Resilience.
+Through the explicit teaching and positive acknowledgment of the expectations every child is provided with a consistent and equitable environment that supports them to act in a way that ensures all members of the school community are respected, able to learn and interact in a safe and supportive learning environment.

 Wellbeing is fundamental to successful learning.
 Wellbeing is “feeling good” about myself, my relationships as well as my sense of meaning, purpose and growth.
 It is a state of positive emotional and social functioning.
 Students who are happy, confident, and able to establish meaningful relationships are better placed to achieve positive learning outcomes.